-Near the beginning of each semester, the Office of Student Life's Student Activities hosts special table fairs where you can meet members of Ohio State student organizations, departments, community agencies.
+Near the beginning of each semester, the O ce of Student Life's Student Activities hosts special table fairs where you can meet members of Ohio State student organizations, departments, community agencies.
 The Autumn and Spring Involvement Fairs are a must if you want to get a leg up on getting involved.
-The beginning of the Autumn semester also features a special Graduate/Professional Student Involvement and Resource Fair.
-Visit qo.osu.edu/SIF for more details.
+Visit go.osu.edu/SIF for more details.